 I have never loved yogurt.
 It was not the texture or tartness; to me, yogurt has always been too sweet.
 And then I went to Iceland…

-Icelandic yogurt, known as skyr (pronounced skeer), once favored by the Vikings, is actually made the same way as Greek yogurt.
-But there are some slight differences that make it, in my opinion, substantially better.
+Icelandic yogurt, known as skyr (pronounced skeer), once favored by the Vikings, is made the same way as Greek yogurt.
+But some slight differences make it, in my opinion, substantially better.
 Icelandic yogurt, sometimes referred to in Iceland as a “traditional dairy provision,” is strained more than Greek yogurt.
-This results in an even thicker, creamier, decadent, stick-to-your spoon product with even more protein.
+This results in an even thicker, creamier, decadent, stick-to-your-spoon product with even more protein.
 All yogurts use cultures; it’s what makes yogurt, yogurt.
-Icelanders claim that their use of traditional bacterial cultures that date backs hundreds of years is what actually sets this yogurt apart from all the others.
+Icelanders claim that their use of traditional bacterial cultures that date back hundreds of years is what sets this yogurt apart from all the others.

 Compared to Greek yogurt, Skyr has a different, slightly sour dairy flavor, with just a hint of sweetness.
-It actually takes 4 cups of milk to make a single cup of skyr.
+It takes 4 cups of milk to make a single cup of skyr.
 Unflavored skyr is roughly 12% protein, 3% carbohydrates, and 0.5% fat.
 Traditional skyr is naturally low in sugar, though makers now often add fruit for natural sweetness.
-You typically find 3 to 6 grams of sugar per six-ounce container, substantially lower than typically American yogurt that can range from 12 to 26 grams per container!
-The end result is a richer, healthier yogurt option.
+You typically find 3 to 6 grams of sugar per six-ounce container, substantially lower than typical American yogurt which can range from 12 to 26 grams per container!
+The result is a richer, healthier yogurt option.

 When my family and I traveled to Iceland last summer, we visited Reykjavik Roasters, a well-known coffee house in downtown Reykjavik.
 My husband ordered the Skyr + Muesli, and my love of yogurt began.
 Well, love of skyr that is.
 Topped with homemade jam (or in my case drizzled with local honey), I found the perfect food.